The “lowest price” game is a bad business strategy. Unfortunately, it is a common one.

 Listen to reason when it comes to pricing.
 If a higher priced service provider gives you a reasonable bid and backs it up with industry guidelines, ethical beliefs in staffing and a genuine goal to help your business then this is much more valuable to you than a low price.

 Remember the old adage, “you get what you pay for” ?
-The same can be said for your cleaning services so shop wisely and beware of those that are luring you with price versus expertise, experience and honesty.
+The same can be said for your building and office cleaning services so shop wisely and beware of those that are luring you with price versus expertise, experience and honesty.

-EFS Clean Building Services is Calgary’s locally-owned-and grown, and “Realistic”, Commercial Cleaning Company.
-Our services include commercial cleaning, post-construction cleaning, quality assurance inspections, ceiling restoration and hard surface restoration.
+EFS Clean is locally-owned-and-grown, taking pride in being a trusted commercial and office cleaning company in Calgary since 2005.
+Our services include quality assured building and office cleaning services, construction cleaning, ceiling cleaning, carpet cleaning, floor stripping and waxing, restaurant cleaning services, window cleaning services and electrostatic disinfection.
 Let us help you get a better clean by calling 403-949-3344 or send us a message on our Contact Us page.